cat-cfs/gcbm_preprocessing/README.md

 ![04](img/04_gdal_enabled_drivers.png)
 ![05](img/05_raster_out_of_db.png)

 Take care to make sure that the `ogr2ogr` bundled with PostGIS does not get added to your PATH, we want to use the already installed GDAL/OGR.
-This should not be an issue if selecting **No** to the raster related questions but may need to be confirmed.
+This should not be an issue if selecting **No** to the raster related questions but you should be able to confirm using commands such as these:

+    > where ogr2ogr
+    C:\OSGeo4W64\bin\ogr2ogr.exe
+    > ogr2ogr --version
+    GDAL 2.2.4, released 2018/03/19

 #### Database setup